 Coastal dune habitats provide a diversity of habitats for rare and threatened plants and animals.
 The movement of windblown sand within these dune systems is critical to maintaining a high level of biodiversity as it creates a mosaic of habitats.

 The most efficient strategy to improve the short-term mobility of sand has been the large-scale removal of vegetation and excavation of trough and bowl-shaped depressions in locations where mobile dunes previously existed.
 This technique, however, is expensive and evidence from similar dune remobilisation efforts in the Netherlands and Canada have reported that the mobility of these dunes is not sustained after management interventions, resulting in revegetation.

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT00410X%2F1|
+|Link to the project page on the UKRI Gateway to Research: Landscape-scale environmental drivers of coastal dune mobility|